jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/alembic.md

   - Definition changes: emits `op.alter_view(...)` or `op.alter_materialized_view(...)`.
 - **StarRocks Limitation:** `ALTER VIEW` only supports redefining the `AS SELECT` clause.
 It does not support changing `COMMENT` or `SECURITY` directly.
 If only `COMMENT`/`SECURITY` change, no operation is emitted; if the definition also changes, those attributes are ignored and only `ALTER VIEW` is generated.
 - **Definition Comparison:** View/MV definition comparison uses normalization: remove identifier backticks, strip comments, collapse whitespace, and compare case-insensitively.
 But, it's still recommended to give the definition with a good and unified SQL style.

+#### Caveats: SQL rewriting and quoted strings

+- StarRocks may rewrite SQL for Views/Materialized Views (e.g., implicit casts, function normalization, expression reformatting).
+Even with normalization, this can still lead to unexpected diffs during autogenerate.
+When that happens, adjust the `definition` in your metadata to exactly match the definition stored in the database, then rerun autogenerate to avoid noisy diffs.
+- Any attributes that contain complex or quoted strings (e.g., `properties`, `comments`, partition expressions) may experience similar discrepancies.
+If you see unexpected diffs, manually reconcile your model values with the database values.

 ## 4. Modifying Existing Tables and Applying a New Migration